Coder-Vishali/Coder-Vishali/README.md

 - 👋 Hi, I’m @Coder-Vishali
-- 👀 I’m interested in coding
+- 👀 I’m interested to play with things through coding to see if there's something easy to make it work out.
+Passion to automate things.
-- 🌱 I’m currently learning Data Science and Engineering
+- 🌱 Completed by B.Tech in Electronics and Communication Engineering and M.Tech in Data Science and Enginnering.
+I’m currently Machine learning operations.
-- 💞️ I’m looking to collaborate on Data processing and analytics
+- 💞️ I’m looking to collaborate on Data processing, analytics & Computer Vision techniques.
 - 📫 How to reach me via vishalisrinivasan97@gmail.com

 <!---